mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 While Pomri packed away a few useful supplies she found around the room, I gently set the filter on the table and found a nearly unused swatch of soft fabric I had found at another desk.
 Before putting it away, I noticed that a black dot had emerged in one of the circles, drifting from one side of the circle to another, small enough to be easily missed.

 "Liffa," I said under my breath, and I imagined embracing this stranger that I felt I'd known my whole life.
-I turned the envelope over in my hands, thinking this would be the lens Jesse used to track Liffa, and sure enough I saw a note scribbled at the bottom in regular black ink - barely visible except at an angle of reflection.
+I turned the envelope over in my hands, thinking this would be the lens Jathi used to track Liffa, and sure enough I saw a note scribbled at the bottom in regular black ink - barely visible except at an angle of reflection.

 ```
 Liffa Return Trajectory